 2. Ordered Chaos

+MONOCHROMATIC WITH TEXTURE!
 Embrace the color, go all out in that color and really have a blue bathroom (or a yellow bathroom or a pink bathroom).
 You’ll need some texture to break up the monotony.
-I have busy flooring and wacky stripes in my bathroom and I think it’s working out.
+This was the approach I took and with my busy flooring and wacky stripes, I think it worked wonderfully.
 Small patterned wallpaper, especially in a cool abstract, is very, very good in this situation.
-It’s crazy but restrained all at the same time and it looks gnarly, in the good way.
+It’s crazy but restrained all at the same time and it looks so gnarly, in a good way.

 3. Off the Walls